6 Hand Sanitizer Hacks That Will Change Your Life

 Cleans Your Keyboard

 Working from home means touching food, beverages, lotions, and creams, in between typing on your keyboard.
 The natural oils on your hands can transfer onto the keys, making them sticky and attractive to dirt.
-In the absence of electronic wipes, you could use hand sanitizer instead of alcohol.
+In the absence of electronic wipes, you could use sanitizer products instead of alcohol.
 The gel texture of hand sanitizer can help prevent spills.

 In case you forget to apply or bring your deodorant, hand sanitizer is potent enough to take its place.
 They are alcohol-based and formulated to kill bacteria and germs.
-Hand sanitizer can be an effective deodorant since armpit odor comes from the mixing of sweat and bacteria.
+Hand sanitizer can be an effective deodorant since comes from the mixing of sweat and bacteria.
 Take a small dollop and lightly rub it on your pits to refresh them.

 Soothes Insect Bites